top of page

 Orthokeratology

 OK lenses are worn overnight to gently reshape the cornea, resulting in improved vision during the day without the need for glasses or contact lenses.
-They will also create a peripheral defocus that is targeted towards controlling myopic growth.
+A peripheral defocus effect is also created to control myopic growth.
+We offer BE FREE™ and WAVE NightLens® Ortho-K design systems to create a customized solution for your needs.

 day wear daily disposable soft lenses